-With water supplies under pressure from climate change and an increasing need for new housing, it’s more important than ever for new homes to be as water efficient as possible.
+With water supplies under pressure from climate change and an increasing need for new housing, it’s more important than ever for new homes to be as water efficient and free from leaks as possible.

-We’re working in partnership with the Home Builders Federation to offer advice on water fittings and fixtures which can help save stressed water resources.
+We’re working in partnership with the Home Builders Federation to offer advice on water fittings and fixtures, pipe-laying and plumbing which can help protect stressed water resources.

-By following our recommendations, developers can benefit from cost savings, increased reputation and be secure in the knowledge they are helping to protect the environment.
+By following our recommendations, developers can benefit from cost savings, enhanced reputation and be secure in the knowledge they are helping to save water, protect the environment and reduce carbon emissions.

 The installation in new-builds of greywater or rainwater harvesting systems can generate enough water to flush the toilet, wash the car or water the garden and are much more efficient and cost effective when installed during construction.